How do you structure your 100 minute literacy block in the intermediate grades?

 My Dream ELA Schedule – A 100 Minute Literacy Block Daily

 Having a daily 100 minute literacy block for ELA is just a dream rather than reality… but a teacher can dream!
-So, if I did live this dream, I would use the same format, but the second part of the block would be dedicated to a different strand of language with either writing, oral communication, or media.
+So, if I did live this dream, I would use the same format for my 100 minute literacy block, but the second part of the block would be dedicated to a different strand of language with either writing, oral communication, or media.